ajeesh875/pyShellCheckNew/README.md

 2. Access the web interface in your browser at http://localhost:5000.

-3. Upload a shell script file to analyze.
+3. Upload a shell script file or entire folder to analyze.

 4. View the analysis results, which will include detected vulnerabilities.